Klortho/JatsTagLibrary/README.md

 XML files used to produce the tag library documentation, so I had to start with the HTML files downloaded from jats.nlm.nih.gov.

+### Get prerequisites

+* Get saxon9he.jar and put it into the *scripts* directory.
+* Install ruby and the nokogiri gem.

 ### Downloaded the official JATS Tag Library documentation

 Version 1.0 of each of the three main tag sets was downloaded from